Matthiaskapelle Kobern

 How long should I spend visiting?

-A visit to Matthiaskapelle Kobern typically takes about an hour, allowing enough time to explore the chapel and enjoy the surrounding area.
+A visit typically lasts about one hour, allowing time to explore the chapel and reflect.

 Is photography allowed?

-Photography is generally allowed inside the chapel, but it is advisable to be respectful of worshippers and the sacred environment.
+Photography is generally permitted, but be respectful of the sacred environment.

 Are there guided tours?